TWUOnline/far-centre-guides/pages/03.india/06.mcom-281-public-speaking/03.lesson-notes-and-activities/docs.md

     Facilitator and Instructor by the end of Unit 9.

     -   After each speech, students should have written in their journals who the best speeches were given by.
-Before they vote online, ask them to review their notes.
+Before they vote, ask them to review their notes.

--   We will also need to decide what the reward will look like: certificate, plaque, statute, trophy, etc. If we are going to hand out something substantial like a plaque, statute, trophy then these awards should be mentioned in Unit 1 to help motivate students.
-What say, ye?
+-   TBD: Online vote or paper?
+•	The Facilitator will need to print the awards on a thick paper stock (good quality).
+See template provided.
+This should be signed by the Facilitator, and use a handwriting font for the instructor’s signature (e.g. Ned Vankevich, Ph.D)